How Much Is Your Life Worth? (Part 3 - What Your Life Reveals to Your Neighbors)

 "I do not pray that You should take them out of the world, but that You should keep them from the evil one.
 They are not of the world, just as I am not of the world."
 (John 17:15-16)

 2. The World Should Be Able To Feel That You Honestly Love Them.
 Love for all people of the World is possible and originates from the source of love, God.
 "God is love," and His presence in the Holy Spirit makes it possible to love anyone, unconditionally, no matter how unlovable they may be.
-All a Christian has to do is not allow the Holy Spirit to control them and immediately the supernatural love also leaves.
+All a Christian has to do is not allow the Holy Spirit to control them and immediately the supernatural ability to love also wanes.
 It is plain to every believer where love originates.
 It is the love of God in the believer that draws men to Him for witness.They just have to check out this strange person who acts so peculiarly.
 When the Christian allows the Spirit to control his life, his love is as unlimited as God's.

 "Beloved let us love one another, for love is of God; and everyone who loves is born of God and knows God.
 He who does not love does not know God, for God is love.
 In this the love of God was manifested toward us, that God has sent His only begotten Son into the world, that we might live through Him.
 In this is love, not that we loved God, but that He loved us and sent His Son to be the propitiation for our sins."
 (1John 4:7-11)